 Call for Presentations

-We seek proposals for oral presentations and posters on wetland research, wetland restoration, and wetland management projects.
+We are seeking proposals for oral presentations and posters on wetland research, wetland restoration, and wetland management projects.
 We welcome presentations on work done in all wetland community types and from around the Midwest region, as long as the content of the presentation applies to wetlands of Wisconsin.
-We especially encourage submissions on these topics related to the theme, Wetland Resilience for a Changing World.
+We especially encourage submissions on these topics related to the theme, Wetlands: Yesterday, Today, and Tomorrow.

 Guidelines for oral presentations